nacin023/connecticut-home-prices/README.md

     <img src="https://github.com/user-attachments/assets/6623d583-cdee-4c0e-86d6-0b7249006c4e" alt="" width="600"/>

 ### 3. Model Performance and Feature Importance
-- **Quantified Value**: The **Random Forest Regressor** outperformed other models with an **R² of 0.993** and an **RMSE of $56,048**.
+- **Quantified Value**: After testing several models, the **Random Forest Regressor** proved to be the most accurate, achieving an **R² of 0.993** and an **RMSE of $56,048**.
+This means that the model is able to explain 99.3% of the variation in home prices, with the average error in its predictions being around $56,048.
+In simple terms, the model does a great job of predicting home prices, but you can expect its estimates to be off by about $56,000 on average.
-- **Business Metric**: The model provides a reliable framework for estimating home prices, with the **assessed value** being the most influential feature, driving the majority of the predictions.
+- **Business Metric**: The model serves as a reliable tool for estimating home prices, with the **assessed value** being the most important factor driving its predictions.
+This means that how homes are valued by assessors plays a key role in determining their sale price.
-- **Historical Trend**: Assessed values remain a key determinant of sale prices in Connecticut's real estate market, but the model struggles with extreme outliers, particularly in luxury property sales.
+- **Historical Trend**: The model confirms that **assessed values** continue to be a major factor in predicting home sale prices in Connecticut.
+However, it has trouble accurately predicting prices for very expensive homes (luxury properties), where the predictions may not be as precise.

     <img src="https://github.com/user-attachments/assets/ba135a4d-9fa5-4d3d-be1b-71e37edf2b27" alt="" width="600"/>

 ### 4. Sales Ratio Decline and Market Misalignment
-- **Quantified Value**: The **sales ratio** (the ratio of sale price to assessed value) fell dramatically from **2011** onwards, reaching its lowest point in **2020**.
+- **Quantified Value**: The **sales ratio** (ratio of sale price to assessed value) fell dramatically from **2011** onwards, reaching its lowest point in **2020**.
 - **Business Metric**: This decline suggests a growing gap between assessed values and actual sale prices, with homes selling for far above their assessments.
 Real estate professionals must account for this when advising clients on market conditions.
-- **Historical Trend**: The sharp drop in **2020** aligns with the housing boom, where rapid price increases outpaced the ability of assessed values to keep up, underscoring the lag in property tax assessments during times of economic volatility.
+- **Historical Trend**: The sharp drop in **2020** aligns with the housing boom, where rapid price increases outpaced the ability of assessed values to keep up, highlighting the lag in property tax assessments during times of economic volatility.

     <img src="https://github.com/user-attachments/assets/c1ff970f-d99d-45a2-94c2-d9bcc204bf92" alt="" width="600"/>